 To understand olive oil we have to remember that olives are fruits and, like many fruits, they grow on trees.
 Just like apple trees make apples for apple juice, olive trees produce olives for olive juice—or olive oil!

-Each olive generally contains between 15–25 percent oil.
+Each olive generally contains about 15–25 percent oil.
 The rest of its weight consists of water (about 50 percent), skin, pulp, pit, and seed.

 From Olives to Olive Oil

-Olive fruits form towards the beginning of a Spanish summer and are bright green and hard.
-As they mature, they grow in size and begin to change color: first towards a yellow-green, and then light purple, dark purple, and finally black.
+Olive fruits form toward the beginning of the Spanish summer and are bright green and hard.
+As they mature, they grow in size and begin to change color: first to a yellow-green, then light purple, dark purple, and finally black.

-To remove the olives from the trees there are various systems.
+There are various systems to remove the olives from the trees.
 The best are machines that shake the trees quite violently, making the olives fall off onto nets that workers quickly gather up and load onto trucks.

 After removing the olives from the trees, they go straight to the almazara, or olive oil factory.
 There, it's time to clean them.
-Leaves and branches are blown off the olives, and they are washed to remove any dust, pollen or dirt.
+Leaves and branches are blown off the olives, and they're washed to remove any dust, pollen, or dirt.

-Here the olive oil is ready to consume: 100 percent juice of the olive.
-However, this unfiltered oil (the hazy type you’ll see in some shops) does contain water and traces of the olives, and it is this moisture that gives it that haze.
+Now the olive oil is ready to consume: 100 percent olive juice.
+However, this unfiltered oil (the hazy type you’ll see in some shops) does contain water and traces of the olives, and it's this moisture that gives it that haze.

-This oil is perfectly fine for consumption—even desirable—but unless the oil will be consumed quickly (within a month or so) it is preferable to filter the olive oil.
+This oil is perfectly fine for consumption—even desirable—but unless the oil will be consumed quickly (within a month or so), it's preferable to filter the olive oil.
 This will rid it of water and increase its shelf life.

 Olive Oil's Enemies

-Our teachers in Jaén stressed that olive oil is not like wine—it does not improve with age!
+Our teachers in Jaén stressed that olive oil is not like wine—it doesn't improve with age!
 Instead, they told us to think of it like freshly squeezed orange juice: you want to consume it quickly.

 In reality, olive oil has lots of enemies that will shave precious months off of its shelf life:

-- Oxygen: Every time that olive oil makes contact with air it oxidizes, and eventually will become rancid.
+- Oxygen: Every time olive oil makes contact with air it oxidizes, and eventually it will become rancid.
 Don’t leave the bottle open!

 - Warm temperatures: Do not keep your olive oil next to the stove!
 Store it in a cool, dark place.
 This can increase its shelf life and slow down oxidation.
 Someone asked what to do during a hot Andalusian summer, when temperatures soar above 100°F. Our teachers advised us to keep the olive oil in the refrigerator, despite the fact that it will likely solidify (this will barely affect its quality).

-- Sunlight: You know it’s likely a good olive oil when in comes in a black or opaque bottle.
+- Sunlight: You know it’s likely a good olive oil when it comes in a black or opaque bottle.
 As pretty as see-through glass bottles can be, they allow dangerous light to enter and affect the precious oil.
 Light, even artificial light, will speed up the oxidation process.
-Don’t buy olive oil from a shop if it is sitting in a display light!
+Don’t buy olive oil from a shop if it's sitting in a display light!

 Virgin vs. Extra Virgin

-Depending on the quality of the olives, how they were pressed (and how many times), oils can change drastically from robust and excellent to chemical and inedible.
+Depending on the quality of the olives and how they're pressed (and how many times), oils can change drastically from robust and excellent to chemical and inedible.
 The European Union strictly regulates how oils can be classified.

 Olive oil experts use a 10-point scale to judge oils on an array of quality criteria.
 Extra virgin oils have to achieve a perfect score.
 Virgin oils can have up to 3.5 percent defects and an acidity of up to 2 percent.

-- Pressing of the olives must occur less than 24 hours after harvest, using either a traditional press or a centrifuge system (the most common these days as presses allow for bacterias that could ruin the oil).
+- Pressing of the olives must occur less than 24 hours after harvest, using either a traditional press or a centrifuge system (the most common these days, as presses allow for bacteria that could ruin the oil).

 - No chemicals can ever touch the oil.